Necessary things to know before Off-boarding an employee

 1. Communicate with Team

-Once the respective manager receives the notice, he/she should immediately inform the HR department and then the HR team will notify the payroll and IT persons to make the off-boarding process can be smoothly executed in a timely manner.
-Share the last working day of departing employee to the network administrator so that they can remove system access or access to any software, shared drives, and email account(s).
+Once the respective manager receives the notice, they should immediately inform the HR department.
+Then HR team will notify the payroll and IT persons to ensure the off-boarding process can be smoothly executed promptly.
+Share the last working day of the departing employee to the network administrator so that they can remove system access or access to any software, shared drives, and email account(s).

 2. Employee Off-boarding Checklist

-Off-boarding checklist is really important, as it indicates the HR all the necessary things to take care of.
+Off-boarding checklist is essential, as it indicates the HR all the necessary things to take care of.
 Off-boarding checklist includes,

-• Recover company equipment or any company assets from the departing employee given while the onboarding process.
+• Recover company equipment or any company assets from the departing employee given during the onboarding process.

 • Scheduling exit interview